 34. Get a 360-degree view of the city atop of the Stratosphere.
 Got a thrill seeker in the family?
 Check out the three intense rides while you're up there.

 35. With so many Cirque Du Soleil shows to choose from, you can watch your kid's imagination come to life right before their eyes.

 There's fun in the sun and shade on the splash pad.
 Photo by Mommy Poppins

 36. Head over to the Town Center Mall, where kids play in the Children's Park, which features a splash pad, hedge maze, and tree house.
 While you're there, younger kids will enjoy the train rides around the mall, and older kids will want to try their skills out at the huge GameWorks arcade.

 37. Explore a little slice of paradise at the Flamingo Wildlife Habitat, home to flamingo, koi fish, and more in this free natural exhibit.

 38. For a truly Vegas experience, visit the Neon Museum, home to relics of the past and an amazing project in restoration.

 39. Go back to the '80s and roller skate at Crystal Palace.

-41. View the water shows at the Bellagio — their outdoor fountains are a must see while in town.
+41. View the water shows at the Bellagio—its outdoor fountains are a must see while in town.

-42. Take a walk in the evening for the full Freemont Street Experience, this 24-hour mall that has an LED canopy, zip lines, and access to what some dub as "old" Las Vegas.
+42. Take a walk in the evening for the full Freemont Street Experience.
+This 24-hour mall has an LED canopy, zip lines, and access to what some dub as "old" Las Vegas.